 Introduction

 Traceability implies inter cooperation across the whole value chain.
-It requires collaboration between businesses that may not have previously done business together.
-Therefore, partners must decide how to gather, manage, safeguard, and distribute pertinent information within the ecosystem.
+It requires collaboration between businesses that may not have previously done together.
+Therefore, partners must decide how to gather, manage, safeguard, and distribute pertinent within the ecosystem.
 Another important aspect is selecting the underlying technology to share and host the data.
 And lastly, the solution must also be scalable across partnerships and application domains, link to current systems, and work with other traceability systems internally and externally.

 Traceability – a means of increasing sustainability and competitiveness

 According to the report, businesses have used highly efficient linear supply chains for over a century.
-However, this strategy jeopardizes the 's ability to compete.
+However, this strategy jeopardizes the ‘s ability to compete.
 Nowadays, the stakeholders involved demand more sustainable and transparent and processes.
-Furthermore, businesses must adapt to a more unpredictable business environment, which demands a more value chain – a transparent and circular value chain that reuses recycles or decreases the , hence producing less waste and lowering the costs.
+Furthermore, businesses must adapt to a more unpredictable business , which demands a more resilient value chain – a transparent and circular value chain that reuses recycles or decreases the waste, hence producing less waste and lowering the costs.
 This requires complex public-private partnerships, modern technological investment, and a new method of managing operations.

 How does it work